kailashmannem/kitty-assistant/README.md

 - pyinstaller – For packaging and distributing as an installer

 ## 🧪 Features
-✅ Single-click to talk with Kitty
+✅ Single-click to talk with Kitty.

 ✅ Right-click to access the menu where you can update the api key or exit the application.